sdotdev/painpoint.er-scraper/README.md

 ---

-## 🔍 Why PainPoint.er Search?
+## 🔍 Why PainPoint.er Scraper?

 In today's competitive software landscape, understanding user pain points is crucial for building successful products.
-PainPoint.er Search automates the process of discovering what users are struggling with and where opportunities exist for new or improved software solutions.
+PainPoint.er Scraper automates the process of discovering what users are struggling with and where opportunities exist for new or improved software solutions.

 By analyzing real user feedback across multiple platforms, you can: